backtrace-labs/backtrace-android/README.md

 ## Sending an error report <a name="using-backtrace-sending-report"></a>

-Methods `BacktraceClient.send` and `BacktraceClient.sendAsync` will send an error report to the Backtrace endpoint specified.
+Method `BacktraceClient.send` will send an error report to the Backtrace endpoint specified.
 There `send` method is overloaded, see examples below:

 ### Using BacktraceReport